Police seek suspect in Oklahoma transgender man’s killing

 MCALESTER, Okla.
 (AP) — Police are investigating the slaying of a prominent local advocate for transgender rights who was shot and killed on New Year’s Day while driving a cab.

-Dustin Parker, 25, was found dead early Wednesday in the driver’s seat of the cab he was driving in McAlester, Kevin Hearod, a police captain in the city about 105 miles (169 kilometers) southeast of Oklahoma City, told the McAlester News-Capital.
+Dustin Parker, 25, was found dead early Wednesday in the driver’s seat of the cab he was driving in McAlester, Preston Rodgers, a police sergeant in the city about 105 miles (169 kilometers) southeast of Oklahoma City, told The Associated Press.
 Police are searching for a suspect or anyone with information about the killing, he said.

-The police department didn’t immediately reply to phone messages seeking further information that were left Friday by The Associated Press.
-Investigators have not said whether they believe Parker’s gender identity had anything to do with why he was killed.
+Rodgers said it’s still early in the investigation and police have not determined whether Parker’s gender identity had anything to do with why he was killed.

-Brian West, the owner of Rover Taxi in McAlester, told the AP that Parker got a call for a fare and arrived at the address on the city’s west side, where police later found Parker dead.
+Brian West, the owner of Rover Taxi in McAlester, said Parker got a call for a fare and arrived at the address on the city’s west side, where police later found Parker dead.

 West, a longtime friend, said Parker had a wife and four children, ages 2 to 13.